JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 ### The first plumber

-The first plumber looks at the sink and you ask, "So, can you fix it?"
-The first plumber says, "I think so.
+The first plumber looks at the sink and you ask, "Can you fix it?"
+He says, "I think so.
 I have an opening tomorrow afternoon, and I can come by and take a shot at fixing it then."

 Ok, so that's not really ideal.
-They can probably fix the clogged sink, but you have to wait until tomorrow—*after* your friends come over for dinner—before you can find out for sure.
+He can probably fix the clogged sink, but you have to wait until tomorrow—*after* your friends come over for dinner—before you can find out for sure.

 Maybe the second plumber can do better.

 ### The second plumber

 The second plumber looks at your clogged sink.
-"So, can you fix it?"
-The second plumber says, "Definitely.
+"Can you fix it?"
+He says, "Definitely.
 With these pipes and the city water, the problem is usually just that the p-trap is plugged up, and there might be some gunk in the pipes beyond the p-trap.
 I fix this sort of thing all the time.
 I have everything I need on the truck and I can fix it right now if you want me to go ahead and get started."

-The second plumber is clearly the better option, so let's talk about how you might think about pricing in this case.
-How would you think about the cost of each plumber?
+The second plumber is clearly the better option—you prefer to work with him if possible—so let's talk about how you might think about pricing in this case.

+**How would you think about the cost of each plumber?**

 For the first plumber, you might think something like, "What's the lowest price I can pay this plumber to fix my sink?"
 For the second plumber, you're probably thinking something like, "How much can I afford to have this plumber fix my sink today?"